supershaneski/chatgpt-with-image-sample/README.md

 },
 ```

-The second way to perform image analysis is by referring the image data from the context.
-For this case, I am using function calling to get the image data.
+When you refer to an image in the conversation for image analysis, function calling will be triggered:

 ```javascript
 {